Right-to-left language features

 When both left-to-right and right-to-left languages are enabled, the Left-to-right and Right-to-left paragraph buttons are enabled on the ribbon in most of the Office programs.
 When you click these buttons, you can change the direction of text when entering and justifying text.

 In Word and other word-processing programs, you can select, find, and replace individual diacritics and individual Arabic characters regardless of whether they are ligated.
 Each ligature and diacritic is managed as a discrete unit of a right-to-left language word.

 The following example shows selecting an Arabic word that has a three-character ligature (as each character is selected).

 Save right-to-left text in HTML format

 You can save files in HTML format for posting on the Web in right-to-left or left-to-right direction.
-Web pages that have right-to-left direction are marked by using the standard HTML DIR attribute in the HTML file.
-If the Web browser that you are using recognizes the DIR attribute, the page displays in a right-to-left direction.
-If your Web browser does not recognize the DIR attribute, the page is displayed in a left-to-right direction.
+Webpages that have right-to-left direction are marked by using the standard HTML DIR attribute in the HTML file.
+If the web browser that you're using recognizes the DIR attribute, the page displays in a right-to-left direction.
+If your web browser does not recognize the DIR attribute, the page is displayed in a left-to-right direction.

 Sort in right-to-left order

 Right-to-left sort order is applied wherever possible.
 This applies to data lists in table view, card view, and icon view, and to group-by lists, contact lists, folder lists, and address lists.